vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 We must be careful with our `.yaml` files to make them play well with not just `kubectl create -f`, but also with `kubectl apply -f`.
-There are often issues with impotency when labels and selectors aren't configured properly and we should be wary of that.
+There are often issues with idempotency when labels and selectors aren't configured properly and we should be wary of that.

 ##### Considered Alternatives